 The Office for Statistics Regulation is keen to ensure statistics that relate to similar themes are readily accessible to users, able to answer the questions society needs to answer, and that there is a coherent narrative across sources.
 We see statistics as a public asset and want to maximise their value to users.
 Systemic reviews help us explore issues of public value and identify improvements that the statistics system may need to make.
-Other recent systemic work has included reviewing statistics on Health in England, Crime and Criminal Justice, and Income and Earnings and working with producers of these statistics to try and generate improvements.

 What we plan to do and why